 What time of day are you most creative and when do you write?

 I am most creative in the mornings and late at night.
 That's when I get most of my inspirations and that's when I write.
 I've also had dreams where I get my ideas.

 What would you like to say to the readers?

-Each book of the series has so far been light and quick reads.
-They are fun and entertaining with lots of people drama, comedy and people stories.
-I hope that the book series will open people's minds through awareness and understanding of people different from themselves.
-If we communicate, open the dialogue, we just might learn something new about them and in the process learn even more valuable lessons about ourselves.
+Each book can be read independently.
+They are light and quick reads - fun and entertaining with lots of people drama, comedy and struggles with personal conflicts.
+It's also educational with references to China's current trends and it's past.
+In the middle of each book, I insert a chapter of comedic relief right when the drama peaks.
+I hope to bring some laughter and levity before the drama continues.

 What are your hobbies outside of writing?

 I love to cook and will try new recipes.
 I walk daily.
-I enjoy reading, writing, art galleries, museums, hiding out at bookstores with a good coffee or tea and traveling.
+I enjoy reading, writing, traveling, art galleries, museums, hiding out at bookstores with a good coffee or tea.